edouard-lopez/mast/README.md

 ## Service

-### Service file^[service-file]

-* The `[Unit]` section contains generic information about the service. `systemd` not only manages system services, but also devices, mount points, timer, and other components of the system.
-* `[Service]` section encodes information about the service itself.
-It contains all those settings that apply only to services, and not the other kinds of units `systemd` maintains (mount points, devices, timers, ...)
-* [Install]` section encodes information about how the suggested installation should look like, _i.e._ under which circumstances and by which triggers the service shall be started.
-In this case we simply say that this service shall be started when the multi-user.target unit is activated

 ### Don't kill me, I have kids!

 Check if tunnels are children of the service.
 If this is the case, that means that killing the service will kill **all** tunnels.

 ## Configuration File